Rayson9418/cdc/README.md

 # cdc

-A go library to help you monitor changed data and sync data from Mysql/Mongo.
+A Go library to assist in monitoring data changes and syncing data from MySQL/Mongo.

 ## how to use